-- First, dry the crusts.
+- First, dry 16 strips of crust from Japanese milk bread.
 Preheat a toaster oven or standard oven (I used my countertop Anova Precision Oven) to 250ºF (120ºC); for a convection oven (recommended), reduce the cooking temperature by 25ºF (15ºC).
 Place the crust strips directly on the oven rack, or on a wire rack in a baking sheet, leaving plenty of space between the strips.
-Bake for 8-10 minutes or until they are dry and crisp, but don't brown them yet.
+Bake for 8–10 minutes or until they are dry and crisp, but don‘t brown them yet.
 If using, put your frozen crust strips directly in the oven to defrost and dry; this may take a bit longer.
 Transfer the dried strips onto a tray or plate.
 Tip: The main purpose here is to let the moisture of the bread evaporate.
 If your crusts are dry, your rusks will be lighter and crispier.

 - Preheat the oven to 350ºF (180ºC).
 For a convection oven (recommended), reduce the cooking temperature by 25ºF (15ºC).
 Set the oven rack to the upper middle position for a standard oven or the middle position for a countertop oven.

-- Meanwhile, put the butter in a glass bowl and microwave it until completely melted.
+- Meanwhile, put 4 Tbsp unsalted butter in a glass bowl and microwave it until completely melted.
 For my 1100W microwave oven, it took 30 seconds.

 - Using a pastry brush, coat all sides of the oven-dried crust strips with the melted butter.

-- Then, sprinkle the sugar on all sides of the crusts.
+- Then, sprinkle 1 Tbsp sugar on all sides of the crusts.
 Optional: For a tasty variation, you can mix a bit of ground cinnamon into your sugar before sprinkling.